duanany/entitlement-management-bicep-local-deploy/README.md

 **Microsoft Graph Bicep** (`az/microsoft-graph@1.0`) already provides `microsoft.graph/groups` resource!

+**This extension's `securityGroup` and `groupPimEligibility` resources deploy groups with the `uniqueName` property** (just like Bicep Graph groups).
+This means:

+✅ **Groups are reusable outside Bicep local-deploy!**
+- Groups created with `uniqueName: 'my-unique-group'` can be referenced from standard Bicep files
+- Other deployments can query these groups via `uniqueName`
+- No need to duplicate group definitions across deployment types

 **This extension's `securityGroup` resource is for**:
 - ✅ All-in-one testing (groups + entitlement management in one deployment)
 - ✅ Sample/demo scenarios
 - ✅ Learning the full workflow
+- ✅ Creating groups that will be used in both local-deploy and standard Bicep

 **For production**:
 - Use [Microsoft Graph Bicep](https://github.com/microsoftgraph/msgraph-bicep-types) for security groups